 It was noted that the BSC arrangements consider a Trading Party and each of its Affiliates to be a single 'trading party group' for the purposes of Panel Elections.
-Only one Trading Party in that trading party group can then vote, and they can exercise two votes (i.e. one per Energy Account (production and consumption)).
-This is the same number of votes held by a Trading Party without any Affiliates, and therefore gives a level playing field between large and small Parties in the election process.
+Only one Trading Party in that trading party group can then vote3, and they can exercise two votes (i.e. one per Energy Account (production and consumption)).
+This is the same number of votes held by a Trading Party without any Affiliates, and therefore gives a level playing field between large and small Parties in the election process4.
 Under the CUSC it currently states that each subsidiary (i.e. each separate CUSC Party) is allocated an individual vote, which potentially gives some parent signatories a disproportionate cumulative influence over the outcome of the panel election voting process.
 The Proposer and some Workgroup Members considered it appropriate to have consistency across BSC and the CUSC (noting that BSC uses the concept of Affiliates, which is slightly broader than subsidiaries focused on for CUSC; however, some Workgroup Members considered that the role and responsibilities of the two Panels were different in scope and that therefore there wasn't the need for consistency.

-&lt;sup>3 This can be, but does not have to be, the parent Party.
+3 This can be, but does not have to be, the parent Party.

-&lt;sup>4 See BSC Annex B2, Section 3.
-The BSC defines an Affiliate as meaning 'in relation to any Party, any holding company of that Party, any subsidiary of that Party or any subsidiary of a holding company of that Party, in each case within the meaning of section 1159 of the Companies Act 2006, but subject to Section X2.2.7 in relation to the Transmission Company [which says that BSCCo and any BSCCo Subsidiaries shall not be deemed to be an Affiliate of the Transmission Company]'.
+4 See BSC Annex B2, Section 3.
+The BSC defines an Affiliate as meaning 'in relation to any Party, any holding company of that Party, any subsidiary of that Party or any subsidiary of a holding company of that Party, in each case within the meaning of section 1159 of the Companies Act 2006, but subject to Section b) Should Party Types be defined and elected under that Party Role e.g. Supplier or Generator?